pinterest/plank/docs/_posts/2017-02-10-objc-overview.md

         if ([key isEqualToString:@"created_at"]) {
             id value = valueOrNil(modelDictionary, @"created_at");
             if (value != nil) {
-                self->_createdAt = [[NSValueTransformer valueTransformerForName:kPINModelDateValueTransformerKey] transformedValue:value];
+                self->_createdAt = [[NSValueTransformer valueTransformerForName:kPlankDateValueTransformerKey] transformedValue:value];
             }
             self->_userDirtyProperties.UserDirtyPropertyCreatedAt = 1;
         }
     }];
     if ([self class] == [User class]) {
-        [[NSNotificationCenter defaultCenter] postNotificationName:kPINModelDidInitializeNotification object:self userInfo:@{ kPINModelInitTypeKey : @(PIModelInitTypeDefault) }];
+        [[NSNotificationCenter defaultCenter] postNotificationName:kPlankDidInitializeNotification object:self userInfo:@{ kPlankInitTypeKey : @(PlankModelInitTypeDefault) }];
     }
     return self;
 }
 </code></pre>

 A couple more things to note in the implementation:
 - **Date Parsing**: Due to the variance of possible date formats, `NSDate` or `DateTime` objects are created using an instance of `NSValueTransformer`.
-It is up to the host application to register an instance of `NSValueTransformer` for the key `kPINModelDateValueTransformerKey`.
+It is up to the host application to register an instance of `NSValueTransformer` for the key `kPlankDateValueTransformerKey`.
 - **Tracking Set Properties** : Each model instance contains a bitmask that tracks whenever a specific property has been set.
 This allows the model object to differentiate between `nil` and unset values when performing tasks like printing debug descriptions or merging model instances.
-- **Initialization Notification** : Everytime a model is initialized, a notification with the name `kPINModelDidInitializeNotification` is fired with the newly created object.
+- **Initialization Notification** : Everytime a model is initialized, a notification with the name `kPlankDidInitializeNotification` is fired with the newly created object.
 In addition the `userInfo` dictionary will contain additional information specifying how it was initialized.
 You should leverage this notification information to manage data-consistency in your application.

 #### Builder Initialization